TIY-LR-FEE/assignments/13-dom-calculator/README.md

 ## Explorer Mode

-1. Create a new project in Source Tree called `13-dom-calculator`, then download the [Sass Boilerplate](https://github.com/TIY-LR-FEE/curriculum/raw/master/Boilerplates/sass.zip) and put those files in your project.

-2. Create a `main.js` file and use a `script` tag to link it in your `index.html` file
+1. Create a new project via the command line called `13-dom-calculator`.
+If you don't remember how, [watch this video](https://www.youtube.com/watch?v=kyEuodzR-yE).

+2. In your `13-dom-calculator` directory run `startfrom tiy-lr-fee/assignments 13-dom-calculator` to download the boilerplate.

-3. In `index.html`, create two text
-fields with the ids `numberOne` and
+3. In `app/index.html`, create two text fields with the ids `numberOne` and `numberTwo`.
-`numberTwo`.
 Then, create a submit button for + with an id of `addNumbers`, - with an id of `subtractNumbers`, / with an id of `divideNumbers` and \* with an id of `multiplyNumbers`.
 Finally, add a `div` with an id of `answer` at the bottom.

-4. Using the DOM API, add a User Event to each button that calls a function and passes in the values of `numberOne` and `numberTwo` as the parameters.
+4. Using the DOM API, edit `app/app.js` to add a User Event to each button that calls a function and passes in the values of `numberOne` and `numberTwo` as the parameters.
 You'll have one function for each submit button.

 5. Fill out each function.
 They should do the appropriate math operation on the two numbers.
 You'll need to convert the values to a number (think `Number(value)`) in order to do this.
 Your result should show up in the `answer` div.

 6. Style the project.
-It doesn't need to be gorgeous, but it shouldn't look like an unstyled trainwreck.
+It doesn't need to be gorgeous, but it needs some real effort.

 ## Adventurer Mode